End-To-End

 This is why we care about repeatable splits.

-Why isn’t np.random.seed(42)
+Why isn’t np.random.seed(42) enough?

 Setting a random seed is enough for reproducibility — but only as long as your dataset doesn’t change.